EarningsCall/earningscall-js/README.md

 ```

-### Get Text by Speaker with Speaker Name and Title
+### Retrieve Text by Speaker, Including Name and Title

+You can access earnings call transcripts segmented by speaker to gain a clearer understanding of who said what.
+The data is returned as an array of objects, where each object includes the speaker’s name, their professional title, and the text they provided.
+This structure makes it easy to identify the individual’s role and contributions during the call.

 ```typescript
 import { getCompany } from "earningscall";